03 Using R syntax

 chunk_size

-.
-With whole_word
+whole_word

-you can choose
+you can choose between masking single tokens or

-between masking single tokens or masking complete words (Please remember
+masking complete words (Please remember that modern tokenizers split

-that modern tokenizers split words into several tokens.
-Thus, tokens and
+words into several tokens.
+Thus, tokens and words are not forced to

-you can determine how many tokens should be masked.
+determine how many tokens should be masked.

 Please remember to set the correct alpha-3 code for tracking the